 - Enter the following information:

-Property Description Name Displayed name of the action.
-Defaults to New Action.
+Property Description Action name Displayed name of the action.
 For a record of this table Table to which the action applies.
 Do this

 When you are done, save your changes by selecting one of the following: